 Introducing Cow Milk To The Baby

 Have your baby turned one year old?
 How did you celebrate his Birthday?
 Did you start giving cow milk?
 You might be very happy by seeing your baby turning one year old by passing through so many milestones.
 Taking care of a baby is not so easy.
 It requires so much patience and knowledge.
-My baby is two years old now so I will share with you my story, how I made the transition from breastmilk to cow milk.
+My baby is two years old now so I will share with you my story, of how I made the transition from breastmilk to cow milk.
 And how easily, my baby adapted to it.

 Cow milk is the most nutritious drink of all which contains so many vitamins, proteins, and fats but still, infants are not allowed to have cow milk before the age of one year.
 Doctors recommend COW MILK or Whole Milk has to be introduced only after one year.
 If the baby doesn’t have any family history of dairy allergy then you can start introducing cow milk to the baby after one year by taking advice from your pediatrician.

 Why cow milk is harmful to babies before one year of age?

 - As cow milk contain so much protein, the newborn digestive system is not developed enough to handle cow milk.

 - Cow milk interferes with iron absorption in babies causing iron deficiency.

 Since cow milk is completely different from breast milk or formula milk, babies will take some time to adapt to it.
 So don’t worry if your baby refuses cow milk initially.
 You have to try every day again and again to give cow milk.
 In this article, I will clear all your doubts regarding introducing cow milk to your baby, like:-

 - What if the baby refuses cow milk?

 How to start introducing cow milk into babies diet:-